 A professionally taken photo

-- High-quality camera, editing software and colour calibrated monitor.
+- High-quality camera, editing software, and color-calibrated monitor.

-- Better lighting and white balance use filters and reflectors.
+- Better lighting and white balance use of filters and reflectors.

 - Understanding of composition that comes from experience.